Year-End Tax Planning for the CARES Act and PPP Loans

 Webinar Explores Year-End Tax Implications of COVID-19 Legislation

 In a recent webinar, three Adams Brown team members discussed various tax planning scenarios for the year like no other: 2020.
-Austin Coyan, CPA, CFE; Jennifer Berning, CPA; and Cody Scheck, CPA covered the potential impacts of Biden’s proposed tax plan, estate planning, gifting, and considerations for farmers.
+The potential impacts of Biden’s proposed tax plan, estate planning, gifting and considerations for farmers were covered.
 They also covered the temporary tax benefits contained in the CARES Act, including year-end planning for the Paycheck Protection Program.